 Terminology Used with Collections of Data

 Data aggregation: A collection of datapoints and datasets.
-Example: a search on the broad category "energy resources and industries" retrieves results from multiple sources
+Example: a search on the broad category "higher education" in Data Planet retrieves results from a collection of sources.

 Dataset: A collection of related data items, eg, the responses of survey participants.
 This term is used very loosely – the entire Census 2010 Summary File 1 can be considered a dataset as can any individual table published in the Census 2010 Summary File 1, eg, Table P20.
 Households by Presence of People Under 18 Years by Household Type by Age of People Under 18 Years